OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

 $$e_k = \frac{1}{n}\sum_{i=1}^n ||x_k - h_{1k} - h_{2k}||_2^2$$

 For untyped (i.e. imputed) SNPs, the quality score is the average of the closest 2 typed SNP's score.
+Note samples with missing genotypes are skipped, and $n$ adjusted accordingly, by default.

 To extract this score from a VCF file, one can do: